 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 11. How to complain

-We hope that our Data Protection Officer can resolve any query or concern you may raise about our use of your information.
+We hope that our Compliance Officer can resolve any query or concern you may raise about our use of your information.

 12. Changes to this privacy notice

 We may change this privacy notice from time to time.
 Any changes we make will be updated on our website at www.georgeide.co.uk.